Flower bed ideas – 10 ways to create your best displays yet

 Garden designer Harriet Worsley set up Worsley Design & Consultancy after studying garden design, planting design and studying for her RHS Certificate of Horticulture.
 She worked as Landscape Designer for a firm in Notting Hill, and as a weekly volunteer at the Royal Botanic Gardens, Kew, where she honed her plant knowledge.
 She has designed everything from small London roof terraces to large country gardens, and enjoys combining minimalist landscaping using natural materials with swathes of relaxed loose planting.

 Raised planters can tie in nicely with your flower bed ideas and make a feature of your planting scheme.
-Many flowering varieties benefit from the extra drainage and can be better appreciated at a greater height.
+Many flowering varieties benefit from the extra drainage and can be better appreciated at a greater height – just make sure you know how to fill a raised bed.

 'Plants such as hellebores, with their flower heads that nod down, positively benefit from being planted higher up, as you then can see the flowers,' says Harriet.
 'Raised beds are excellent for city gardens as you can get closer to small plants and really appreciate their colour and form.'

-You can even turn your raised flower beds into a seating area for a clever small garden idea.
+You can even turn your raised flower beds into a garden seating area.
 'Raised beds are also excellent because they double up as seating in a small garden,' says Harriet.
 'Just make sure the retaining wall is wide enough to sit on, and at a comfortable height of around 50cm.'

 Tradition dictates that the very best flower bed ideas will run along the edges of your garden, which is why they can often become conflated with garden edging ideas.